Japan Space Rocket Explodes Seconds After Launch - UrduPoint

 But around five seconds later, the solid-fuel rocket erupted in fire, sending white smoke billowing around the remote mountainous area as orange flames raged on the ground, live footage showed.

-"The launch of the first Kairos rocket was executed, but we took a measure to abort the flight," Space One said in a statement, adding that "details are being investigated".
+"We want to accept this outcome in a forward-looking manner and embark on our next challenge," company president Masakazu Toyoda told reporters, asserting that Space One does not use the term "failure".

+The firm wishes to "contribute to the expansion of space-related services" through successful satellite launches by its rockets in the future, he added.

-Burning debris fell onto the surrounding slopes as sprinklers began spraying water in dramatic scenes watched by hundreds of spectators young and old gathered at public viewing areas including a nearby waterfront.
+Burning debris fell onto the surrounding slopes as sprinklers began spraying water, in dramatic scenes watched by hundreds of spectators gathered at public viewing areas including a nearby waterfront.

-"I had high hopes for this, so I'm disappointed.
-I want to know what happened," one elderly man told public broadcaster NHK.

-The fiery failure marks a blow to Japan's efforts to enter the potentially lucrative satellite-launch market.
+Private companies like Space One are playing an increasingly important role in space exploration worldwide.

+Last month a Houston-based company landed America's first spaceship on the Moon in more than 50 years, and rockets made by Elon Musk's SpaceX have come to be heavily relied upon by NASA.

 Recent Stories